 In 2002, further improvements were made to reduce the attractiveness of landfill sites to wildlife.
 Modifications included enclosing the landfill with a large berm with a single entrance.
-The dumping area was clearly marked and the added garbage was covered with rock, or at the Ekati Landfill, with 30 cm deep coarse reject (>5 mm size) processed kimberlite at more frequent intervals.
+The dumping area was clearly marked and the added garbage was covered with 30 cm of rock.
 From 2004 onward, photographs and descriptions of wildlife behaviour were included in landfill surveys to identify habituated animals.